LordStabbo/MiTFG/readme.md

     - Open Android Studio AS ADMINISTRATOR (this is very important, because if not gradle wont be able to create its required files).

     - Install the application

+## User Manual
+- 1.- Touch the application icon to open it.
+- 2.- [In the Main Menu]: Tap the "LEATHERBOARDS" button to check the saved scores.
+- 3.- [In the Scores menu]: Tap back to return to the main menu.
+- 4.- [In the Main Menu]: Enter your name and press the Play button to start a game.
+- 5.- [In the game]: Read the tutorial and touch the screen to begin.
+- 6.- [In the game]: Touch the screen to avoid obstacles.
+If you touch one, you will be eliminated.
+- 7.- [In Game Over]: The game asks if you want to retry.
+- - 7.1.
+Press YES to retry.
+- - 7.2.
+Press NO to return to the main menu, saving your progress.
+- - 7.3.
+Press the music note button to change the song.